-The overall quality percentage for post inspections will be reported through our performance indicators monthly.
+The overall quality percentage for post inspections will be reported through our performance indicators on a monthly basis.
 Specific trends and performance of individual contractor's performance will be monitored by the Senior Housing Services Officer.

 As standard Craigdale will also post inspect 100% of repairs that meet one of the following criteria.
 These inspections will normally be carried out by the Maintenance Services Officer: